psons/tlog/README.md

 # tasks

+d - provide logging for each update / insert case when adding an item to a document and section. d - section support to do head or tail insert of new items.

 All tasks from files without an entry in Prioritized.md come after prioritized ones. x - check dirs to be scanned for [pP]roioritized.[mM][Dd] x - build file_list from prioritized